stiiven-dev/State-Tracker/README.md

 It includes:

--Battery supply
+- Battery supply
--Power management circuitry
+- Power management circuitry

 This subsystem ensures that all hardware components operate reliably and efficiently while maintaining low power consumption for wearable usage.